Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 questions about crete

-This is a question that I’ve received twice and that has always surprised me!
+This is a question that I’ve received twice, and it has always surprised me!

-I don’t know, honestly, but you will find that they do have a pit.
+Honestly, I don’t know, but you will find they have a pit.

 Please be careful and go slow on that salad.

-Because you do want to avoid a visit to the dentist, in Crete… and anywhere else in the world!
+Because you want to avoid visiting the dentist, in Crete… and anywhere else in the world!

 elafonisi-kouremenos